 Step by step of what happened

 For starters, having Geth exposed to the world is a terrible idea!
 It should be behind firewalls or other security mechanisms at all times to ensure you’re the only one to have access to it.
-For our live infrastructure we actually use 2 firewalls for our Geth clients.
+For our live infrastructure, we actually use 2 firewalls for our Geth clients.
 The first firewall is their location — within our private VPC network without any direct link to the outside.
 Our second firewall is an internal load balancer that grants access to the Geth client only for specific microservices that should have access.
-Even if one of our microservices gets compromised, it has to be right one to interact with Geth client.
+Even if one of our microservices gets compromised, it has to be the right one to interact with Geth client.

 In our case, we prepare transactions and submit them through the node.js app to the Geth client, which has the imported account.
 A much better approach would be to sign the transaction with the private key in the node.js app and submit the signed transaction to Geth.
 This means that there is no need for having an account on Geth, which needs to be unlocked.

-Curious about the Microservice Architecture we use for our publishing cryptoproject Publica ?
-Learn more here !
-Or find out why you should turn to Scandiweb for help on your blockchain projects !
+Curious about the Microservice Architecture we use for our publishing cryptoproject Publica?
+Learn more here!
+Or find out why you should turn to Scandiweb for help on your blockchain projects!